 #11, 12: Striking Beaded George and Wrapper Styles, Accessorized with Matching Gele, Bead Necklace and Clutch Purse (George Traditional Wedding Outfits)

-Wine and Champagne George Bridal Look: The bride on the left looks regal for her trad’ wedding in that wine-coloured Indian george wrapper and long-sleeve, bubble sleeve blouse.
+Wine and Champagne George Bridal Look: The bride in the top-left image looks regal for her trad’ wedding in that wine-coloured Indian george wrapper and long-sleeve, bubble sleeve blouse.
 I love the intentional placement of the george embroidery on the front and sleeve trimmings of her blouse.

-Burgundy and Gold George Bride’s Attire: Now, let’s talk about the traditional bridal look on the above right.
+Burgundy and Gold George Bride’s Attire: Now, let’s talk about the traditional bridal look in the top right image.
 That burgundy beaded george is just perfect with that simple bardot neckline top – the heavily designed george material didn’t need much to make it stand out.
 The colour and length of the coral bead on this minimalistic blouse is a perfect combo with the wrapper.
 The silver colour of her clutch purse, wristwatch and necklace are in harmony with her entire ensemble.

 Perfect Styles for Mother of Brides/ Grooms and Older Women-Guests or Party Celebrants